 - A 'Hub' account (to use as the core of your budgeting strategy and to receive all income).

-- A 'Working' account (an easily accessible account used for discretionary spending).
+- A 'Living Expenses' account (an easily accessible account used for discretionary spending).

 The following diagram outlines this general approach:

 Characteristics of our structures: